-- If you have fewer than four contestants for a contest, announce ONLY the first and second place winners (not a third place winner).
-When possible, avoid letting the audience know who finished last.
-If you have three contestants, still announce first and second place. - If you have five or more contestants, announced first, second and third. - Do NOT call all the contestants to come forward at the same time before announcing the winners.
-That only shines an embarrassing spotlight on those who did not do well.
-Announce the winner (or 2nd or 3rd place), and THEN call that person forward to receive their award. - If there is a disqualification because of a time violation, announce only that a disqualification on time has occurred.
-Do NOT identify which speaker that was. - Enlist help of a current District Officer either Division Director or higher District official to hand out the trophies and certificates.
+- This can be confusing because the rules were changed recently.
+If there are 3 or more contestants, you are to announce 3rd place, 2nd place and 1st place winners (in that order). - Do NOT call all the contestants to come forward at the same time before announcing the winners.
+That only shines an embarrassing spotlight on those who didn't do well.
+Announce the winner (or 2nd or 3rd place), and THEN call that person forward to receive their award.
+Just call the winners up from the audience by name. - If there is a disqualification because of a time violation, announce only that a disqualification on time has occurred.
+Do NOT identify which speaker that was.
+The speaker who was disqualified CAN be informed privately after the contest. - Enlist help of a current District Officer either Division Director or higher District official to hand out the trophies and certificates.